Is Staking on Numerai Profitable? What 1,200 Rounds Show

 You can stake as little as 0.01 NMR on any model you control.
 Each round, your payout or burn is determined by your model's performance on two key metrics:

-The payout factor is a tournament-wide multiplier that Numerai adjusts over time.
-It modulates how much everyone earns or loses in a given round, and it has a significant impact on long-term profitability.
-More on that below, and see Round Economics for how it interacts with stake levels.
+The payout factor is a tournament-wide multiplier Numerai adjusts over time.
+For a fixed model score, it is one of the largest external drivers of realized NMR payout.
+See Round Economics for how it interacts with stake levels.

 Cumulative Earned vs Burned

-By the latest round, cumulative earned sits near 2.5M NMR while cumulative burned is around 1.1M NMR, leaving a net of roughly 1.4M NMR paid out to stakers.
-In aggregate the tournament pays out more than it destroys.
-The same series is tracked live on the dashboard home and broken down round-by-round on the trends page.
+Cumulative earned sits near 2.5M NMR against around 1.1M burned, leaving ~1.4M NMR of net payouts to stakers.
+The tournament pays out more than it destroys.
+The same series runs live on the dashboard home and round-by-round on the trends page.

 Payout by Stake Tier

-Do bigger stakers earn more per round, and is it just because they have more at risk?
+Do bigger stakers earn more per round because they are better, or just because they have more at risk?

 Median per-round payout scales almost linearly with stake size.
-The 1K+ tier earns a median of ~1.3 NMR per round (n=112,227 round-model observations), the 100–1K tier earns ~0.1 NMR, and the three smaller tiers (10–100, 1–10, <1 NMR) sit essentially at zero.
-That is what you would expect if percentage returns are roughly similar across tiers: multiply a small percentage by a bigger base and the absolute number grows proportionally.
+The 1K+ tier earns a median of ~1.3 NMR per round (n=112,899 round-model observations), the 100–1K tier earns ~0.1 NMR, and the three smaller tiers (10–100, 1–10, and <1 NMR) sit at essentially zero.
+That pattern is what you see when percentage returns are roughly similar across tiers and only the base grows.

 Payout Factor Trends

-The payout factor is arguably the single most important variable for staking profitability that you cannot control.
-It acts as a dial on the entire payout system.
+The payout factor is the biggest variable in staking profitability that you cannot control.
+It acts as a global dial on every payout and burn.

-The payout factor started at 1.0 for early rounds, dropped steeply through rounds 250–450, and has stabilized near 0.10 since round 500 — roughly a 10x compression from the early era.
-That means a model earning 5 NMR per 100 staked in 2019 would earn closer to 0.5 NMR on the same score today.
+The factor started at 1.0 in the early rounds, dropped sharply through rounds 250-450, and has sat near 0.10 since round 500 -- roughly a 10x compression from the early era.
+A model earning 5 NMR per 100 staked in 2019 earns closer to 0.5 NMR on the same score in the compressed-factor era.
 The live curve sits next to earned and burned NMR on the round economics view.

-When the payout factor drops, strong scores earn less and bad rounds burn less; when it rises, both sides are amplified.
-Participants who staked heavily during high-factor periods without strong models learned expensive lessons.
-A declining payout factor environment means you need better raw scores to achieve the same NMR return.
+When the factor drops, strong scores earn less and bad rounds burn less; when it rises, both sides amplify.
+Stakers who sized up during high-factor periods without strong models paid for it.
+A lower factor means you need better raw scores for the same NMR return.

 Distribution of Per-Round Returns

-Per-round returns are tightly packed around zero.
-The median round returns 0.05% of stake — a rounding error on any single round.
-Most of the mass sits inside ±2%, with a thin positive tail stretching further out than the negative tail, consistent with the aggregate net-positive number from earlier.
+Per-round returns pack tightly around zero.
+The median round returns 0.05% of stake — a rounding error on any one round.
+Most of the mass sits inside ±2%, with a thin positive tail stretching further out than the negative tail.
+That shape lines up with the aggregate net-positive number from earlier.

-That shape explains why staking can feel unrewarding even in a net-positive system.
-A 0.05% median round return means many participants go through long flat stretches before compounding shows up.
-Models that avoid deep burns tend to outperform over time, even if they rarely top the leaderboard — a dynamic explored in Model Survival.
+It also explains why staking can feel unrewarding in a net-positive system.
+A 0.05% median means many stakers go through long flat stretches before compounding shows up.
+Models that avoid deep burns tend to outperform over time even if they rarely top the leaderboard — a dynamic covered in Model Survival.

 Practical Takeaways

-Yes, staking is net profitable in aggregate.
-Roughly 2.5M NMR earned against 1.1M NMR burned across the tournament's history.
-That headline masks a median round return of 0.05% and a lot of variance between individual stakers.
+Staking is net profitable in aggregate: roughly 2.5M NMR earned against 1.1M burned over tournament history.
+That headline hides a 0.05% median round return and wide variance between individual stakers.

 What the data suggests:

 - Model quality is the main driver.
-Stake tier does not confer a percentage-return edge — larger tiers just move more absolute NMR because they stake more.
+Stake tier buys no percentage-return edge; larger tiers just move more absolute NMR because they stake more.

 - Watch the payout factor.
-It has compressed from 1.0 to around 0.10 over the tournament's life.
+It has compressed from 1.0 to around 0.10.
 A halved factor means you need double the raw model performance for the same NMR return.

 - Consistency beats volatility.
-The return distribution favors models that avoid large burns.
-Slightly-positive-most-rounds compounds better than big-swings.
+The return distribution rewards models that avoid large burns.
+Slightly positive most rounds compounds better than big swings.

 - Time horizon matters.
 With a median round return near 0.05%, short-term results are mostly noise.
 Expected value only shows up over dozens of rounds.